Shubhbansal9/Playtify/README.md

 # Playtify
-A playlist recommendation application based on your mood
+A playlist recommendation CLI (Command Line Interface) based on your mood